 Assistance provided under the Native American Housing Assistance and Self-Determination Act of 1996 ("NAHASDA") will not be taken into account in determining whether a building is federally subsidized for purposes of the LIHTC program.
-Therefore, such buildings will qualify for 9% credit as deeper targeting consistent with the rules for HOME-financed projects (i.e., 40 percent of the units at 50 percent of AMI).
+Therefore, such buildings will qualify for 9% credit as deeper targeting consistent with the rules for HOME-financed projects.